 If you're looking to increase selenium content via Brazil nut intake, there are two things you may want to consider.

 There is some controversy about whether all Brazil nuts contain close to the same amount of selenium content.
 This is because the selenium concentration in the nuts (or technically seeds) can vary depending on the amount present in the soil in which they grow and other factors. (*)

-In one 2019 published study, it was identified that some Brazil nuts may far exceed the recommended daily allowance for selenium and cause toxic effects if consumed over 1200 mcg per day.
+In one 2019 published study, it was identified that some Brazil nuts may far exceed the recommended daily allowance for selenium and cause toxic effects if consumed in quantities over 1200 mcg per day.
 It was therefore recommended that serving size should be limited to no more than 3 nuts a day to ensure safe selenium intake.